shawnhooper/outdated-to-jira/README.md

 10. **Create JIRA Tickets:** For each remaining outdated dependency:
     *   (Optional) Check if a similar ticket already exists in JIRA.
     *   Construct the JIRA ticket details (summary, description, labels, etc.).
+        *   Determines the SemVer level difference (MAJOR, MINOR, PATCH) between the current and latest version.
+        *   Sets the JIRA ticket priority based on the SemVer level (e.g., MAJOR updates might be set to 'Emergency' or 'Highest', Minor to 'High', etc. - configurable in `JiraService.php`).
     *   If not a dry run, use the JIRA API to create the issue.
     *   Log the created ticket ID (or simulated key) or any errors.
 11. **Report:** Output a summary of actions taken (tickets created/simulated, skipped, errors).